Are you one of the 2+ million Fidelity customers who holds company stock in a 401(k) or other workplace retirement

 When Tony's required minimum distributions (RMDs) start in a few years, he's projected to be in the 22% federal tax bracket.
 To take advantage of NUA, after he retired this year, he requested a full distribution of his 401(k) account, sending the company stock in-kind to a taxable brokerage account, and directly rolling over the rest to an IRA.
 Now, he'll only pay tax at the ordinary income rate on $10,000 worth of the basis on the company stock, and he won’t be taxed on the gain on the company stock, valued at $1 million, until he sells it.
 The other $1 million or so stays in the IRA to pay for future retirement expenses or to give away to charities and family.

 Down the road when Tony passes away, if he hasn't yet sold the company stock, his children can receive a step-up in basis on any gain since Tony transferred the employer stock into his taxable account; however, the remaining portion of the NUA is considered "income in respect of a decedent" and is still taxable as a long-term capital gain when eventually sold by Tony’s kids.
-Additionally, the children may be subject to estate or inheritance tax when they inherit the company stock.
-If Tony anticipates estate or inheritance tax will be an issue, Tony could also consider the transfer of the company stock to an irrevocable trust as part of his estate planning strategy, working with a qualified estate planning attorney.
+Additionally, Tony's estate may be subject to estate tax in the year he passes, and the children may be subject to inheritance tax, if applicable for their state, when they inherit the company stock.

 "Like a Roth conversion, NUAs should be realized primarily because you want to pay a lower tax rate on assets in the future by paying some taxes in the present," explains Pomerance.
 “You also are able to potentially reduce future RMDs by getting the assets out of the retirement plan accounts.”